PoorBillyPilgrim/giiif/README.md

 ```

 ## Features
-### DSpaceCollection Class
+### DspaceCollection Class
-The package offers a DSpaceCollection class that represents a single exported DSpace collection
+The package offers a DspaceCollection class that represents a single exported DSpace collection
 ```
 collection
     - item